 We are able to influence the data in every aspect and use it as a carrier for decision making.
 When looking at a monthly report, don’t look for positive development.
 Look for the information that you can use to set a recommendation on how to proceed in the coming month.

-These are questions that data centricity can answer
+These are questions that the data-centric approach can answer

-4. When building a Marketing Strategy for next year, control the necessary datasets and ask yourself how you can influence these numbers.
-Don’t focus on CRM Strategies if your rebuyer quota is high but you are not able to reach new customers
+- When building a Marketing Strategy for next year, control the necessary datasets and ask yourself how you can influence these numbers.
+Don’t focus on CRM Strategies if your rebuyer quota is high but you are not able to reach new customers.

 Learn from your data, adapt your strategies and processes, influence your data and repeat.
 Only when understanding the data, will you be able to use it as a carrier for decision making rather than control of your teams work.